gostevehoward/confseq/README.md

 ## Installing the python package

-Run `pip3 install confseq` at the command line.
+Run `pip install confseq` at the command line.

 ## Installing the R package